Skip to content

 London · UK-wide · NW11 6AB Reg 1061253 Registered charity Official website Charity Commission register

-RESOURCES FOR AUTISM is a registered charity (no. 1061253) working in older people across the United Kingdom.
+Resources for Autism is a registered charity (no. 1061253) working in disability across the United Kingdom.
 Its latest Charity Commission filing directs 96% of spending to charitable activities, holding roughly 4 months of reserves, and files its annual accounts on time.
-Income has been growing over recent years.
+Reported income has been broadly stable over recent years.
 CharityCompare's Clarity Score rates the organisation only from public Charity Commission accounts — accountability, financial health, efficiency and community support — not the quality or impact of its programmes.

-RESOURCES FOR AUTISM has a Clarity Score of 90 out of 100 on CharityCompare (4 stars, Exceptional).
+Resources for Autism has a Clarity Score of 85 out of 100 on CharityCompare (4 stars, Good).
 Charity Commission registration number 1061253.
 Status: Registered.
-Primary cause area: Older people.
-Latest accounts year 2021: total income £2.8m, with 96% of expenditure on charitable activities.
+Primary cause area: Disability.
+Latest accounts year 2025: total income £2.6m, with 96% of expenditure on charitable activities.
 Accounts filing: up to date.
 Reserves: approximately 4 months of operating costs.
 No major red flags from our filing review.
 Scores are independent and based on official filings — not a donation recommendation.

 Data from Charity Commission register, last updated .